HabitRPG/habitrpg-mobile/README.md

 -->
 ```
 ## Issues
+If you find a general (i.e., not exclusive to mobile platforms) HabitRPG issue please post it to the main [HabitRPG issue tracker](https://github.com/HabitRPG/habitrpg/issues).

-Issues have been disabled on this repo, if you do find an issue or have a question consider posting it on the [Ionic Forum](http://forum.ionicframework.com/).
-Or else if there is truly an error, follow our guidelines for [submitting an issue](http://ionicframework.com/contribute/#issues) to the main Ionic repository.
-On the other hand, pull requests are welcome here!
+If you have an Ionic Framework issue or question consider posting it on the [Ionic Forum](http://forum.ionicframework.com/).
+If there is truly an Ionic Framework error, follow their guidelines for [submitting an issue](http://ionicframework.com/contribute/#issues) to the main Ionic repository.

+Pull requests are welcome here!